LastLeaf/snaky-rhythm/README.md

 This game is made by LastLeaf (Fu, Boquan), for GitHub Game Off 2018.

 **NOTE** the music is extracted from my previous open source game [Leaving Room](https://github.com/LastLeaf/ludum-dare-42) .
-Sorry that I have no extra time for music creation :(
+Sorry that I have no extra time for music creation :cry:

 My GitHub Game Off 2015, 2016, and 2017 games (with different teammates) are also available: